acli/genmon-hacks-public/README.md

 The Chinese system for dates is the lunar calendar still in use today;
-and for time, pre-1645 centigrade and hybrid duodecimal–centigrade time systems, plus a very old proportional decimal time system.
+and for time, pre-1645 centigrade and hybrid duodecimal–centigrade time systems, plus a very old (Shang-era) proportional decimal time system.
 Centigrade time is assumed to reset at midnight, local time (instead of, say, as some sources claim, based on sunrise or the high noon);
 night watches in the proportional deciday system is assumed to start at sundown and end at sunrise